spcourse/progbg/python/en/installing/online/index.md

 To download both `matplotlib` and `checkpy` you have to run the following command separately in your terminal:

-    pip install matplotlib
+    pip install --user matplotlib
-    pip install checkpy
+    pip install --user checkpy
     checkpy -d uva-sp/sp1

 It can take quite a while for each command and a lot of text will move over your screen.
 In case there is relatively little text on your screen, try to find a message stating something went wrong or ask for assistance!

 To test if everything is in working order and whether `hello.py` is implemented correctly, run the following command in the terminal: